Len42/Synth/modules/VCF-4P/README.md

 ### Features
 - Four-pole, 24 db/octave low-pass filter made with an [SSI2140 IC](https://soundsemiconductor.com/downloads/ssi2140datasheet.pdf)
 - Self-oscillates at maximum resonance
 - Two CV inputs for cutoff frequency.
-One is (approximately) 1V/octave and the other has an input attenuator.
+One is 1V/octave and the other has an input attenuator.
 - 1V/octave input can default to the Eurorack bus CV line (jumper-selectable)
 - Resonance CV input with attenuator
+- A large knob

 ### Notes
 The cutoff CV inputs can be trimmed to track 1V/octave pretty well (but not as accurately as a VCO).
 Due to variations between different SSI2140 chips, it may be necessary to change the value of R31 to get proper scaling.
 If you don't care about precise volt/octave scaling, just set the trim pots RV9 & RV10 somewhere near the middle, or even replace them with fixed 4.7 kΩ resistors.